RankerToolWebsite/Rankit_experimentr/README.md

 # Rankit experimentr
-This repo contains a user study experiment to evaluate the [Rankit system] (https://github.com/RankerToolWebsite/myRanker).
+ This repo contains a user study experiment to evaluate the [Rankit system](https://github.com/RankerToolWebsite/myRanker).

-The experiment was created by copying the [Experimentr] (https://github.com/codementum/experimentr) repo.
+The experiment was created by copying the [Experimentr](https://github.com/codementum/experimentr) repo.